Vikings Trade Za’Darius Smith to the Browns

-Breaking news this evening from Tom Pelissaro that the Vikings have reached a deal to trade edge rusher Za’Darius Smith to the Cleveland Browns.
+Breaking news this evening from Tom Pelissero that the Minnesota Vikings have reached a deal to trade edge rusher Za’Darius Smith to the Cleveland Browns.

 The #Vikings are trading three-time Pro Bowl pass rusher Za’Darius Smith to the #Browns, sources tell me and @RapSheet.— Tom Pelissero (@TomPelissero) May 12, 2023